mahakVishwa/NOVA/README.md

   Built by <b><a href="https://github.com/mahakVishwa" target="_blank">Mahak Vishwakarma</a></b>
   <br />
   As a creative side project exploring the intersection of
-  <b>AI, frontend engineering, and cinematic storytelling</b>.
+  <b>AI, frontend engineering and cinematic storytelling</b>.
 </p>

 <hr />

 <p align="center">
-  ⭐ If you enjoyed NOVA, feel free to explore, fork, or reach out!
+  ⭐ If you enjoyed NOVA, feel free to explore or reach out!
 </p>